-Physical Education Discipline Proficiencies
+Physical Education Physical Education Discipline Proficiencies

-- Motor Skill Knowledge and Use: The CHS graduate can demonstrate proficiency in a variety of motor skills and movement patterns. - Motor Skills Analysis: The CHS graduate can apply knowledge of concepts, principles, strategies, and tactics related to movement and performance to analyze and improve performance of self and/or others in selected skills. - Physical Fitness: The CHS graduate can demonstrate the knowledge and skills to achieve and maintain a health-enhancing level of physical activity and fitness. - Affective Qualities and Social Interaction: The CHS graduate can exhibit responsible personal and social behavior that respects and promotes success of self and others.
+- Motor Skill Knowledge and Use: The CHS graduate can demonstrate proficiency in a variety of motor skills and movement patterns. - Motor Skills Analysis: The CHS graduate can apply knowledge of concepts, principles, strategies and tactics related to movement and performance to analyze and improve performance of self and/or others in selected skills. - Physical Fitness: The CHS graduate can demonstrate the knowledge and skills to achieve and maintain a health-enhancing level of physical activity and fitness. - Affective Qualities and Social Interaction: The CHS graduate can exhibit responsible personal and social behavior that respects and promotes success of self and others. - Physical Literacy: The CHS graduate can recognize the value of physical activity as part of a healthy lifestyle.